TlexCypher/PubSub/README.md

 This is one of the most difficult requirements for junior software engineer, but defenitely necessary.

-Even if AI can write test codes, the capability to write unit tests and testable code, dependency injection concepts is blazingly important.
+Even if AI can write test codes, the capability to write unit tests and testable code, dependency injection concepts are blazingly important.